tortus/csp-reports/README.md

 Tiny Sinatra application to parse CSP violation reports, format them nicely, and forward them on to an email address using sendmail (via Pony gem).
-Easy to deploy with Passenger, or any other app container.
+Easy to deploy with Passenger, or any other Rack app container.
 Currently requires PostgreSQL, but could easily replace with any other database.

 ## Setup